tom-doerr/time_est_measurement/README.md

 ## 📋 Overview

 Time Estimation Measurement is a research tool that measures how accurately you estimate time intervals.
-Since time estimation varies with brain state - feeling faster when stimulated and slower when less aroused - these measurements can provide insights into cognitive states and arousal levels.
+Since time estimation varies with brain state - feeling faster during high mental activity and slower during low activity - these measurements can provide insights into cognitive states and attention levels.

 ## ✨ Features